Nakajima-Foundation/ownplate/docs/PITCH.md

 This is why we started the OwnPlate project, an open-source online order system optimized for the curbside food pickup businesses.

-It allows bars and restaurants to take orders online with minimum transaction fee (with Stipe, 2.9% + 30cents), and let customers to pick up their food at the curbside quickly without unnessary contacts.
+It allows bars and restaurants to take orders online with minimum transaction fee (with Stipe, 2.9% + 30cents), and let customers pick up their food at the curbside quickly without unnessary contacts.

 ## How we built it